Disclaimer: I don't own Digimon. (Sad, but true.)

 "As you were told before, myself and my counterparts were each given a Digicore by Azulongmon.
+My Digicore was the one that brought you your D-Coders, thanks to Piximon's help.
 The one in Benji's position has helped you out on a couple of occasions already.
-This is the Digicore Azulongmon asked me to hold onto, and I do believe I now understand the purpose in which it is to be used.
+This is the Digicore Azulongmon asked Hogan to hold onto, and I do believe we now understand the purpose in which it is to be used.
 Thanks to Azulongmon, Imperialdramon will fight once more for your cause.
 Make use of him, for you will need as many megas as you can get your hands on."

 "What do you think, Veemon?"
 Davis asked, turning to look down at his partner.